dibyasmitahati/CodeAlpha_ImageGallery/README.md

+Internship Project — CodeAlpha
-A modern Image Gallery built as part of my internship project at CodeAlpha.
-This project is designed using HTML, CSS, and JavaScript, and includes smooth transitions, responsive layout, and simple interactivity.
+This project is developed as a part of my internship at CodeAlpha.
+It showcases a modern and responsive Image Gallery built using HTML, CSS, and JavaScript, focusing on simplicity, clean design, and smooth interactivity.